corycollier/waterlock-ldap-auth/README.md

 npm install waterlock-multiple-ldap-auth
 ```

+By modifying the configration settings in `config/waterlock.js`, you can configure
-Configure the connection string as an object, naming each one as you see fit.
+the connection string as an object, naming each one as you see fit.
 The login action will iterate over these when a user attempts to login.
 The first
 connection to respond successfully, returns a success result.